Rajapalayam: Geography

-The mountains of the Western ghats are to the west of the city (12 km from the city), and the Sanjeevi hills are to the east.
-These moderate the climate, and several water catchment areas in the hills provide water for the city.
+The mountains of the Western Ghats are to the west of the town (12 km from the town), and the Sanjeevi hills are to the east.
+These moderate the climate, and several water catchment areas in the hills provide water for the town.
 Water is stored in the 6th mile water reservoir.
-There are several major lakes around the city, including Kondanerigf, Karungulam, Pirandaikulam, and Sengulam.
+There are several major lakes around the town, including Kondaneri, Karungulam, Pirandaikulam, and Sengulam.
 The soil in the area is classified by the government as red loam.

+The area of the municipality is about 11.36 sq.kms which makes the town the biggest municipality in Virudunagar district.

 Industries

 The principal industry was initially agriculture.
-In 1936, Thiru P. A. C. Ramasamy Raja started the first cotton spinning mill, called Rajapalayam Mills Ltd. Later, more textile mills were started including Sree Karpagambal Mills Ltd. Today, Rajapalayam is a major hub of the textile industry, famous for bandages, woven fabric, nightwear, and other products.
-The neighboring town of Chatrapatti (Virudhunagar Dist) is a large player in producing surgical cotton gauze, and nearby Dhalavaipuram and Muhavoor produce women's nightwear.
+In 1936, Thiru P. A. C. Ramasamy Raja started the first cotton spinning mill, called Rajapalayam Mills Ltd. Later, more textile mills were started.
+Today, Rajapalayam is a major hub of the textile industry, famous for bandages, woven fabric, nightwear, and other products.
+The neighboring town of Chatrapatti (Virudhunagar Dist.) is a large player in producing surgical cotton gauze, and nearby Dhalavaipuram and Muhavoor manufacture women's nightwear.